Our Simple 9-Step Estate Planning Checklist from The Postage for 2023

 - Executor – the person in charge of the distribution

 Instead of leaving behind an unorganized collection of materials, your goal should be to make sense of your life on your terms.
+If you haven’t created a will yet, The Postage is an excellent way to create an attorney-approved will fast and affordably.

-2. Plan Your Living Will
+2. Plan Your Advanced Directive

 - Documents – keep these in a single location so your representative can find them